ProgSoc/FuzzJudge/sample/01-hello/prob.md

 Make sure you have a look at the "scaffolds" page, to see how get familiar with how the questions will do I/O.

+See the [examples.txt](examples.txt) file for some valid and invalid solutions.

 ## Input format

 The first line contains a string `S` which is the name to be greeted.